Anwar Hadid’s Girlfriend Nicola Peltz Unfollows Him On Instagram After Shocking Kendall Jenner Kiss Photo

 Anwar Hadid was caught making out with Kendall Jenner in the wee hours of Tuesday morning and now, it appears his relationship with Nicola Peltz has come to an abrupt end.

-On June 5, TMZ shared a photo of Hadid and Jenner locking lips at an afterparty for the CFDA Awards in New York City.
-Hours later, a report by Cosmopolitan magazine confirmed that Peltz had not only unfollowed Hadid, but also his sisters, Gigi and Bella.
+On June 5, TMZ shared a photo of Hadid and Jenner locking lips at an after-party for the CFDA Awards in New York City.
+Hours later, a report by Cosmopolitan magazine confirmed that Peltz had not only unfollowed Hadid but also his sisters, Gigi and Bella.

-Cosmopolitan also noted that the only members of Hadid’s family that Peltz was still following were his step-sisters, Marielle and Alana Hadid.
+Cosmopolitan also noted that the only members of Hadid’s family that Peltz was still following were his stepsisters, Marielle and Alana Hadid.

-According to TMZ, Hadid and Jenner were spotted kissing, cuddling with one another, and drinking at Socialista New York for around 2 hours on Tuesday but reportedly left the venue separately with Jenner heading to her hotel alone around 4 a.m.
+According to TMZ, Hadid and Jenner were spotted kissing, cuddling with one another, and drinking at Socialista New York for around two hours on Tuesday but reportedly left the venue separately with Jenner heading to her hotel alone around 4 a.m.

 Hadid and Peltz went public with their relationship in January of last year, months after Peltz made headlines for her brief relationship with Justin Bieber.
 As some may recall, Peltz appeared to enjoy a number of dates with Bieber in Canada and the United States before going their separate ways.